 The trains that use the Sturtevant Depot

-The Hiawatha and the Borealis serve this depot and run 14 daily Trains (Monday through Saturday), 7 in each direction; trains 329 and 330 do not run on Sunday.
+The Hiawatha and the Borealis serve this depot and run 14 daily Trains (Monday through Saturday), with seven trains in each direction; trains 329 and 330 do not run on Sundays.

 Hiawatha: Chicago and Milwaukee.